telerik/kendo-ui-core/docs/framework/datasource/crud.md

 For more information on handling errors in such scenarios, refer to the section about [error handling with remote transport]({% slug cruddataoperations_kendoui_datasourcecomponent %}#error-handling-with-remote-transport).

+For more information on handling repetitive requests performed while filtering in ASP.NET, refer to [this troubleshooting topic]({% slug troubleshooting_common_issues_dropdownlist_kendoui %}#repetitive-requests-are-performed-while-filtering-in-aspnet).

 ### Update (Remote)

 The `update` service expects the edited data items and should return the same items (including all data fields) as a confirmation of the successful save operation.
 An empty response is also treated as a valid success response.